Reuvi/notVsCode/README.md

 \-End (and Mac varients) to bring cursor to right-end of text line.

 \-./notVsCode fileName opens a file with path fileName.
-If filename occluded, editor will prompt for you to save it with a selected filename on save.
+If filename occluded, editor will prompt for you to create a fileName for it.

 \-Return creates a new line.